halledevlin/halledevlin.github.io/LFA/279_Thule.md

 <class="nofloat"><h3><a name="Distance">How Far Out Is <em>Out There?</em></a></h3>

-279 Thule ("Thule" to its good friends--properly pronounced "thoo-lee", which I happily mangle by pronouncing as if it were originally an English word (which it isn't): "thool") is a real asteroid, one of the many in the wide asteroid belt that lies between Mars and Jupiter.
+279 Thule is a real asteroid, one of the many in the wide asteroid belt that lies between Mars and Jupiter.
 Thule is the farthest of the "main belt" asteroids from the Sun; the Hilda family of asteroids orbits in the "outer belt," between the main belt and Jupiter.
 The Trojan asteroids lay a little further out, in and around Jupiter's own orbit.
 Then there are the Centaurs, Neptune Trojans, and Trans-Neptunian objects which orbit even farther out than that--even outside the traditional boundary of our Solar System.
 But, at a minimum distance of 488,000,000 km (around 300 million miles) from Earth--more than three times the distance from Earth to the Sun--Thule is still pretty far out.
-At the space shuttle's top speed of around 28,000 km/hr (17,500 mph), it would take at least two years to get there.  (see more Earth-to-asteroid distance calculations [here](/static/ Comet_Pull_and_other_Looking_for_Adventure_calculations.xlsx).)
+At the space shuttle's top speed of around 28,000 km/hr (17,500 mph), it would take at least two years to get there.  (see more Earth-to-asteroid distance calculations [here](LFA_calculations.xlsx).)

 <h3><a name="Composition">What's It Made Of?</a></h3>